inputName-jy/SquadUp/README.md

   N/A

   ## Testing
-  to run tests, type in the terminal: 'nm run test'
+  to run tests, type in the terminal: 'npm run test'

   ## Questions
   If you have any questions, please contact me at [justinjyi96@gmail.com](mailto:justinjyi96@gmail.com)